TrueBlocks/trueblocks-core/docs/source/usecases.md

 **Testing / Debugging Aids:**

 - Record and play back "real world" interactions with a already deployed smart contracts.
-Being programmable, test engineers may use QuickBlocks to build test cases ad-hoc (fuzzing) or modify previously recorded live playbacks.
+Being programmable, test engineers may use QBlocks to build test cases ad-hoc (fuzzing) or modify previously recorded live playbacks.

 :End Users: Smart contract testing engineers, smart contract developers
 :Notes: Could be used against proposed new versions of the smart contract (with programmatic modification of the data to meet the new contract's interface); could be used to aid in gas optimization